verdaccio/verdaccio/wiki/logger.md

 # Logger

-As any web application, verdaccio has a customisable build-in logger.
-You can define a multiple types of outputs.
+As any web application, verdaccio has a customisable built-in logger.
+You can define multiple types of outputs.

 ```yaml
 logs: